floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 }
 ```

-Activate it through the PrestShop Backoffice by looking for "my_module":
+Activate it through the PrestShop Backoffice by looking for `pasta`:
 ![](/assets/images/2018/05/search-for-my_module-in-the-backoffice-annote.jpg)

-and then create the bare minimum in an Admincontroller in `modules/my_module/controllers/admin/AdminPastaController.php`, which `extends ModuleAdminController`
+and then Create the Admincontroller in `modules/fc_pasta/controllers/admin/AdminPastaController.php`, which `extends ModuleAdminController`:
 ```php
 <?php
 require_once _PS_ROOT_DIR_.'/override/classes/my_dir/Pasta.php';